mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 !!!warning "Secure Your Credentials"
     Service account credentials or API keys are powerful credentials.
 Never expose them publicly.
 Use a secret manager like [Google Secret Manager](https://cloud.google.com/secret-manager) to store and access them securely in production.

+### Troubleshooting

+#### Error Code 429 - RESOURCE_EXHAUSTED

+This error usually happens if the number of your requests exceeds the capacity allocated to process requests.

+To mitigate this, you can do one of the following:

+1. Request higher quota limits for the model you are trying to use.

+2. Enable client-side retries.
+Retries allow the client to automatically retry the request after a delay, which can help if the quota issue is temporary.

+    There are two ways you can set retry options:

+    **Option 1:** Set retry options on the Agent as a part of generate_content_config.

+    You would use this option if you are instantiating this model adapter by yourself.

+    ```python
+    root_agent = Agent(
+        model='gemini-2.0-flash',
+        ...
+        generate_content_config=types.GenerateContentConfig(
+            ...
+            http_options=types.HttpOptions(
+                ...
+                retry_options=types.HttpRetryOptions(initial_delay=1, attempts=2),
+                ...
+            ),
+            ...
+        )
+    ```

+    **Option 2:** Retry options on this model adapter.

+    You would use this option if you were instantiating the instance of adapter by yourself.

+    ```python
+    from google.genai import types

+    # ...

+    agent = Agent(
+        model=Gemini(
+        retry_options=types.HttpRetryOptions(initial_delay=1, attempts=2),
+        )
+    )
+    ```

 ## Using Anthropic models

 <div class="language-support-tag" title="Available for Java.
 Python support for direct Anthropic API (non-Vertex) is via LiteLLM.">